anisah-rizvi/anisah-rizvi/README.md

 - 👋 Hi, I’m @anisah-rizvi
 - 👀 I’m interested in UI/ UX and coding
-- 🌱 I’m currently studying in SRM university in ECE branch
+- 🌱 I’m currently studying at SRM University in the ECE branch
-- 📫 How to reach me - anisah24rizvi@gmail.com
+- 📫 How to reach me - arizvi2412@gmail.com

 <!---
 anisah-rizvi/anisah-rizvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.